thebabar/thebabar.github.io/learn/6010/week2r.md

 ### Core Hypothesis

 If a learner truly knows something, they should be able to:
 - explain it clearly to another person or system
+- explain the purpose and value of their knowledge
 - apply it to a novel but related problem
 - improve their performance when given feedback